Genio-The-Haiku-IDE/Genio/Readme.md

 Execute `pkgman install libgit2_devel` from Terminal

 ## Compiling
-* Execute `make deps && make` in Genio's top directory
+Execute `make deps && make` in Genio's top directory.
 The executable is created in `app` subdirectory.

 If you would like to try a clang++ build:

 * Install `llvm_clang` hpkg from HaikuPorts
 * Set `BUILD_WITH_CLANG` to `1` in `Makefile`